Topcoder-Consulting/minisite-template/readme.md

 # Minisite Template

-A single page node and ejs application that can be cloned to make a new community minisite.
+A single page node application that can be cloned to make a new community minisite.
 You can see a demo of the site at [http://minisite-template.herokuapp.com](http://minisite-template.herokuapp.com).
 The page displays a list of challenges from the search API plus a leaderboard for the community.
 Both are configurable.
+You can also filter challenges to display only those of a particular status.

 The original HTML templates are included in case you need to use them.